smartface/sf-extension-barcode-scanner/README.md

 - Scanner does not hide automatically when scanned
 - A scanner instance can be used only for once per image scan.
 For each scan action, a new `BarcodeScanner` instance should be created and used
 - For Android, if there is an active textbox (keyboard is visible), developer needs to close the keyboard before showing the scanner.
+- It is advised to call `show` method with a timeout value for rendering performance.

 ## Permissions
  For iOS, you have to add camera permission to Info.plist.